Skip to content

 The Rev. Canon Richard C. Wrede has been the part-time Archivist and Historiographer of the Diocese of New Jersey for seven years.
 He is in the archives most Thursdays.

-Through a contract with the Diocese of New Jersey, Ancestry.com is scanning the Parish Registers from the churches in the Diocese, both active and extinct.
-We look forward to having these records online in the next couple of years along with free access to Ancestry and their many databases.
+Through a contract with the Diocese of New Jersey, Ancestry.com has scanned the Parish Registers from the churches in the Diocese, both active and extinct.

 For more information